 Commercial products are typically made from seed extracts from evening primrose, black currant, and borage oil.

-How can you test EFA status?
+How can I test my EFA status?